 Understandably, many were not able to be so agile.
 That meant shutting down and having to rely on government support.

-“Ultimately, businesses need a clear plan of how to operate during a second lockdown, whether it’s about adaptation or evolution,” says Sherad Dewedi, managing partner of Shenward Chartered Accountants and Business Advisors.
+“Ultimately, businesses need a clear business continuity plan of how to operate during a second lockdown, whether it’s about adaptation or evolution,” says Sherad Dewedi, managing partner of Shenward Chartered Accountants and Business Advisors.

 Stuart Crook, partner at Wellers Accountants agrees.
 “Businesses need to ask, ‘what lessons can we learn from what’s happened over the last four to five months to ensure the impact of any potential second wave is minimal?”